BrianPeek/EPROMEmu/README.md

 I've decided to make this public in the rare event it might help someone.

-This is a very simple, likely very wrong (EP)ROM emulator using a Teensy 4.1 and the Arduino platform.
+This is a very simple, likely very wrong (EP)ROM emulator using a Teensy 4.1 and Arduino/PlatformIO.
 It works for my purposes (emulating an EPROM for use in an Atari Lynx EPROM cartridge), but it it is probably not the "correct" way to design hardware.
 I have also used it on a Game Gear EPROM cartridge, but it was not heavily tested.